A new estimator for LARCH processes: A new estimator of LARCH parameters

 \subsection{Definition and consistency of the estimator}

-We consider here a particular case of M-estimators for estimating $\theta^*$ from an observed trajectory $(X_1,\ldots,X_n)$ of a stationary solution of \eqref{larch}.
-For this, let the following contrast function $\Phi$ be defined for $x \in \R^\infty$ and $\theta\in \R^d$ by
+We consider here a special case of M-estimators for estimating $\theta^*$ from an observed trajectory $(X_1,\ldots,X_n)$ of a stationary solution of \eqref{larch}.
+For this purpose, let the following contrast function $\Phi$ for $x \in \R^\N$ and $\theta\in \R^\ell$ be defined by